7h30th3r0n3/Evil-M5Core2/README.md

 2. **Rogue DHCP Server**:
    - Takes over DHCP requests after starvation, responding with malicious configurations.
-   - Redirects DNS queries to the Evil-Cardputer IP, when the portal is ON the DNS is spoofed so any http request without HSTS should redirect to protal page.
+   - Redirects DNS queries to the Evil-Cardputer IP, when the portal is ON the DNS is spoofed so any http request without HSTS should redirect to portal page.
    - It can be used without DHCP starvation if the DHCP is slow to anwser.

 <div align="center">